Moguri/prototype-mercury/docs/gdd.rst

    * For example: 50% PA and 50% MA
    * May just do "mixed" type of 50/50 instead of exposing a ratio

-* Control how many monsters a trainer can take into combat with some sort of spirit points (SP)
+* Control how many golems a Golemist can take into combat with some sort of spirit points (SP)

-   * The trainer would have a limit (one that could be increased) of SP to spend building a team
+   * The Golemist would have a limit (one that could be increased) of SP to spend building a team
-   * Monsters would have different SP costs (with possible discounts)
+   * Golems would have different SP costs (with possible discounts)

-* Some sort of skill tree or perks for trainers?
+* Some sort of skill tree or perks for Golemists?